AnsariAbdullah/codewars-solution/trash/readme.md

 Note: Add typescript solutions as well

-Add a sub folder in codewars with all JS tutorial questions in it and number it
+Add a sub folder in codewars with all JS tutorial questions in it and number it.

+Add JS methods in order